 Suggested reading: Philippians 4:6-9

 Peace.
 That is something that everyone desires in their lives.
 However, peace can be very elusive and difficult to obtain, especially if emotional pain exists within our hearts.
-Many people try to obtain a state of peace by using alcohol, drugs, antidepressants, tranquilizers, sex, food, or other things to numb their emotional or spiritual pain.
+Many people try to obtain a state of peace by using alcohol, illegal drugs, sex, food, or other things to numb their emotional or spiritual pain.
 These solutions to a lack of peace are artificial and temporary at best.

 The peace of God is far more superior than any worldly remedies.
 However, it can only be achieved through prayer to our Most High God.
 Our prayers must be persistent, consistent, and permeated with thanksgiving.
 We must release our worries and anxieties which are the opposite of faith.
 Praying until the anxiety over a situation is gone takes determination and tenacity.